c9/docs.c9.io/src/workspaces/setting_up_bitbucket_workspace.md

 ![Bitbucket Pending Projects](./resources/images/bitbucketPendingWorkspaces.png)<250, 426>

 From this list, clicking on a project and selecting **CLONE TO EDIT** brings the repo into the IDE, just as if you cloned it from a URL.

+Note:
+In addition to the previously mentioned methods, you may also create a new workspace and perform a Git clone from the terminal in that new workspace.